john-smilga/react-testing-course/01-rtl-tutorial/README.md

 Vitest and React Testing Library (RTL) serve different but complementary purposes in testing React applications.
 Vitest is a test runner that provides the basic structure (describe, test) and assertions (expect) needed to execute tests.
 While similar to Jest, Vitest offers better performance and seamless Vite integration.
 When testing React components (as shown in the App.test.tsx example above), you need React Testing Library alongside Vitest.
 RTL provides the essential tools to render components, query the DOM, and simulate user interactions, while Vitest handles running the tests and managing assertions.
 You can think of Vitest as the engine that runs your tests, while RTL is the specialized toolkit for testing React components from a user's perspective.
 This allows you to write comprehensive tests that verify both component behavior and user interactions.

-## Setup
+## Tutorial

+Alright, once we are clear with the major concepts and libraries, let's start practicing by writing our first test.

 - stop the test runner (CTRL + C)
 - optional: remove App.test.tsx and random.test.ts
 - explore ./src/tutorial
   - where we will be writing our tests and setting up our components
 - explore ./src/final
-  - folder contains all solutions (source code) and is excluded from the test
+  - folder contains all solutions (source code) and is excluded from the test runner
 - vite.config.ts

 ```ts